itsme-Muthu/Typing_Speed_Test/README.md

 Make sure you're in the project directory when running this command.

 2) Open the Frontend: Open your web browser and navigate to:

 ```arduino
 http://localhost:3000
 ```
 Replace ```3000``` with the port number specified in your ```server.js``` file if it’s different.

+<b>Conclusion</b>
+You should now be able to use your Typing Test application locally.
+If you encounter any issues, ensure that all dependencies are installed correctly, and your MySQL database is set up as required.